 The floor of any major hardware retailer needs to be covered with a wide range of grills every year.
 That range is both in price and in capabilities.
 Home Depot is a master of spreading the price points and offering lots of unique features.
 This gas grill from Nexgrill is the $200USD grill for the year (2015) and looks impressive will all those knobs on the front.
 The truth is that this grill would do just as well with four 12,000 BTU burners, but to even out the heat a little and make it more sellable, it has five 10,000 BTU burners.
 The reasoning behind all this thinking is that at nearly half of the people who walk out of a Home Depot with a gas grill didn't go there intending to buy one.
 It is this kind of impulsive thinking that sells grills like this one.

-In the under $250USD Gas Grill category, I really recommend something a lot smaller with a lot fewer parts.
+In the under $250USD Gas Grill category, we really recommend something a lot smaller with a lot fewer parts.
 This way the money can be spent on a little better quality.
-Yes, the heat output is good and with proper adjustment of the burners, pretty even, but the long term quality is lacking, and by long term I mean months, not years.
+Yes, the heat output is good and with proper adjustment of the burners, pretty even, but the long term quality is lacking, and by long term we mean months, not years.